astrochart/astrochart.github.io/wiki/telescope_design.md

 6. Screw on the male to female 90 degree SMA connector from the outside of the horn.
 7. Screw on the male to male SMA connector to the 90 degree connector.

+Your horn is now ready for astronomy!

 ## Data Capture Computer

 A computer is needed to record data from the radio.
 Here we describe how to make a dedicated raspberry pi setup.
 You can also use a laptop.
-We use a pi because it is cheaper and easier to maintain.
-In these instructions we will cover every step needed when beginning from a bare Pi.
+We use a pi because it is cheaper and easier to maintain. z